 a funder is funding all of its program areas equally, or funding some areas more aggressively (e.g., making larger, more frequent awards in one program area compared to the rest)

-a funder is changing its funding mechanism or procedures (e.g., changing one award mechanism from open competition to invitation only, or merging program areas)
+a funder is changing its funding mechanism or procedures (e.g., changing an award mechanism from open competition to invitation only, or merging program areas)

 Why is this of interest?
 This information will not only help you understand what’s going on with individual funders but also, through collecting similar information on several funders or types of funders, you’ll spot patterns indicating broader trends in grantmaking.

-For example, if you were to look at a handful of US-based foundations, you might notice that across the board, the foundations are awarding fewer grants each year, the grants are for increasingly higher dollar amounts, and the grants are going to a small number of recipients.
+For example, if you were to look at a handful of US-based foundations, you might notice that across the board the foundations are awarding fewer grants, the grants are for increasingly higher dollar amounts, and the grants are going to a limited group of recipients.

 What would this tell you?

-If just one foundation was doing this, you could conclude that this particular foundation has changed its funding strategy and adjust your plan to apply to them accordingly.
-On the other hand, if several funders are showing the same pattern, it points to a trend where foundations may be leaning toward forming long-term relationships with a select number of organizations and funding those organizations at higher levels for longer periods.
+If you saw just one foundation with a modified grant program, your response might be to adjust your plan to apply to them.
+On the other hand, if several funders are showing the same pattern in their grant awards, it points to a trend where foundations may be leaning toward forming relationships with a select number of organizations and funding those organizations at higher levels for longer periods.

 Is this good news?
 It is if your organization already has an established track record with several foundations.
 If your organization is new or hasn’t won a lot of grants yet, this trend would not be a welcome discovery.
 Based on where the trend seems to be pointing, you may need to adjust your grant strategy and lower your estimate for the amount of grant money you’ll bring in in the coming year.

-A landscape analysis might also show that less funding is flowing to specific geographic regions or that there seems to be a growing emphasis on invitation-only grant processes instead of open solicitations.
+A landscape analysis might also show that less funding is flowing to specific geographic regions or that there appears to be a growing emphasis on invitation-only grant processes instead of open solicitations.